pdakshesh35/ShortAutomation/README.md

 ## Features
 - **News Fetching**: Retrieves top headlines from NewsAPI based on country, category, or query.
 - **Script Generation**: Uses OpenAI GPT-4 to craft a 2-minute script split into 10 scenes for YouTube Shorts, Instagram Reels, and TikTok.
 The dialogue is written in a casual style for viewers aged 15–50, adding extra context so they understand why the news matters.
-Each scene includes a duration value so the entire script fills about two minutes and simple director instructions (e.g., pan or zoom effects) for use with the image-to-video pipeline.
+Each scene includes a duration value, and the amount of dialogue is written to fill that time.
+The whole script totals about two minutes and includes simple director instructions (e.g., pan or zoom effects) for the image-to-video pipeline.
 - **Audio Generation**: Converts scripts to audio using OpenAI's TTS (text-to-speech) with the "nova" voice.
 - **Image Generation**: Creates vibrant, abstract images without text or statistics using Runware's image inference API.
 - **Video Stitching**: Combines audio, images, and dynamic subtitles into a vertical video (1080x1920 or 1152x2048) using `moviepy` and `Pillow`.